huntdatacenter/docs/docs/coordination/services/responsiveness.md

 [Contact us](/contact) for immediate response if you expect ongoing data loss or unauthorized data exfiltration.
 :::

-Just for the record, we are a small team with tasks split among several members.
-Expect our responsiveness to decrease during high demand periods, employee leaves and holidays.
+Just for the record, we are a small team with tasks distributed among our members.
+Expect our responsiveness to decrease during holidays, high demand periods etc.

 ## Response times